Output of C programs | Set 29

 Instead of getting output as Geeks\nFor\nGeeks\nis\nthe\nbest, the output is something different. %s treats \n as ‘new line’ even if it is inside a string.

 This article is contributed by Mazhar Imam Khan.
-If you like GeeksforGeeks and would like to contribute, you can also write an article using contribute.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
+If you like GeeksforGeeks and would like to contribute, you can also write an article using write.geeksforgeeks.org or mail your article to firstname.lastname@example.org.
 See your article appearing on the GeeksforGeeks main page and help other Geeks.

 Please write comments if you find anything incorrect, or you want to share more information about the topic discussed above.